How to Turn a Boring FAQ Page into a Sales Star

 The poor, ignored FAQ page is yearning to be optimized for both search engines and internal linking/conversions.
-Like the proverbial ugly duckling transforming into a majestic swan, there are definite steps to this web copy transformation.
+Like the proverbial ugly duckling transforming into a majestic swan, you can make your FAQ page a beautiful conversion star.

 1) Group FAQ’s Around Keyword/KeyPhrase Themes Whenever Possible (vs. Long, Untargeted FAQ Pages)